 If you have a loss, the amount of loss you can deduct this year may be limited.
 Go to line 32 before entering your loss on line 31.
-If you answered "No" on Schedule C, line G, or are a qualified joint venture reporting only rental real estate, also see the Instructions for Form 8582.
+If you answered "No" on line G or are a qualified joint venture reporting only rental real estate, also see the Instructions for Form 8582.
 Enter the net profit or deductible loss here.
-Combine this amount with any profit or loss from other businesses, and enter the total on both Form 1040, line 12, and Schedule SE, line 2, or on Form 1040NR, line 13.
-Estates and trusts should enter the total on Form 1041, line 3.
+Combine this amount with any profit or loss from other businesses and enter the total on both Form 1040, line 12, and Schedule SE, line 2, or on Form 1040NR, line 13.
+Nonresident aliens using Form 1040NR should also enter the total on Schedule SE, line 2, if you are covered under the U.S. social security system due to an international social security agreement currently in effect.
+See the Schedule SE instructions for information on international social security agreements.
+Estates and trusts should enter the total on Form 1041. line 3.